Pack your bags. We’re going on vacation!

 In one study, when participants were asked why they distrusted a website, 94% of the comments were about design.
 So when you’re setting up your travel website, you want to make sure you leave no stone unturned.

 To make a visitor’s travel planning easy, the ideal travel website should include a mix of the following:

 - High-quality photography

 - Brief summary of the area, with highlights of important places

 - Hotel recommendations along with web links to hotel/booking sites

-- Recreation and outdoor activities – parks, sports, water
+- Recreation and outdoor activities (think parks, sports, water, etc.)

-- Arts & Culture, including museums, theaters, and places to visit
+- Arts & culture, including museums, theaters, and other attractions to visit

 - Travel tips